Shampoo: Europe

 In 1927, liquid shampoo was improved for mass production by German inventor Hans Schwarzkopf in Berlin; his name became a shampoo brand sold in Europe.

 Originally, soap and shampoo were very similar products; both containing the same naturally derived surfactants, a type of detergent.
 Modern shampoo as it is known today was first introduced in the 1930s with Drene, the first shampoo using synthetic surfactants instead of soap.
-Shampoo is also more beneficial for the hair roots.

 Indonesia

 Early shampoos used in Indonesia were made from the husk and straw (merang) of rice.
 The husks and straws were burned into ash, and the ashes (which have alkaline properties) are mixed with water to form lather.
 The ashes and lather were scrubbed into the hair and rinsed out, leaving the hair clean, but very dry.
 Afterwards, coconut oil was applied to the hair in order to moisturize it.

 Philippines

 Filipinos have been traditionally using gugo before commercial shampoos were sold in stores.
 The shampoo is obtained by soaking and rubbing the bark of the vine Gugo (Entada phaseoloides), producing a lather that cleanses the scalp effectively.
 Gugo is also used as an ingredient in hair tonics.